-The transfer from the general fund to the capital project funds represents the City's practice of funding certain capital activity from general fund revenues.
+The transfer from the general fund to the capital projects fund represents the City's practice of funding certain capital activity from general fund revenues.
+The majority of the transfer out of the sewer fund (\$809,312) represents moving proceeds from the Plum Island litigation settlement to the water fund for hydrant replacements.
+The City initially split the proceeds between water and sewer, however, the funds can be utilized for either purpose with no specific allocation.
 Other transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them, (2) use unrestricted revenues collected in the general fund to finance various programs and accounted for in other funds in accordance with budgetary authorizations.